 Some manufacturers have already started – or at least announced – to make their products usable as Border Routers:

-- Amazon is planning to make its 4th generation Echo Thread-capable via software update.
-Thus, it is also suitable as a Border Router that can establish a connection between installed Thread products and the home network.
+- Amazon has made its 4th generation Echo Thread-enabled via a software update.
+Thus, it is also suitable as a border router that can establish a connection between installed Thread products and the home network.

-- Google declares its 2nd generation Nest Hub, Nest Hub Max, and its Nest WiFi Wi-Fi mesh system to be border routers.
-Corresponding software updates are to be rolled out at the launch of matter.
+- Google declared its 2nd generation Nest Hub, Nest Hub Max and its Nest WiFi mesh system to be border routers.
+Corresponding software updates were rolled out in December 2022.

-- Nanoleaf equips its Elements, Lines, and Shapes product ranges with border functionality.
-The WLAN controllers of the light panels and LED elements establish contact with the home network (link).
+- Nanoleaf equips its Elements, Lines and Shapes product ranges with a border function.
+The Wi-Fi controllers of the light panels and LED elements are to establish contact with the home network in the future (link).

 Commissioning via Bluetooth